Best Charcoal Smoker Reviews

 Utilizing a combination of charcoal and wood, the Weber Smokey Mountain creates the necessary heat and smoke in the lower part.
 The aluminium-lined basket features three adjustable vents to control the airflow and regulate the temperature of your smoker.
 Above the firebox is the middle section, which features a water bowl, and the two cooking grates with a trap door on the side for refuelling.

 The water pan, which sits between the fire and the grilling grates, is where the magic happens.
 The water bowl not only adds humidity to the smoke chamber, but also helps to maintain a more stable smoking temperature.

+Standing at 49 inches tall with legs attached, the Dyna Glo Vertical Charcoal Smoker’s 36-inch cabinet provides space for 4 grill racks.
 This adds up to an impressive 784 square inches of cooking space, with each grate able to accommodate up to 25 pounds of food.

 Below the powder-coated steel smoking chamber is a porcelain enameled steel charcoal box.

 A heavy-gauge enameled wood chip box can be slid over the hot charcoals for smoke.
 Some users have commented on the thinner steel used on the smoke chamber compared to the thick gauge steel of the firebox.
 Heat can easily be lost when cooking.

 Although the enamel charcoal chamber may look small at first, it’s been designed this way for a reason.
 A tighter packing of the briquettes ensures an efficient and steady burn while smoking your meats.
 The double door design allows for adding foods much easier than designs that need you to remove the top grates first.
 The lower door for the firebox aims for refuelling or adding wood chips without too much heat escaping.